pantheon-systems/documentation/source/articles/users/importing-a-large-site.md

 ---
 title: Importing a Large Site
 description: Lear how to import a large site into Pantheon outside of the Dashboard API.
 filename: source/_common-tasks/importing-a-large-site.md
 tools:
   -
 ---

+## Overview
 This article will cover the techniques required to import a large site into Pantheon outside of the Dashboard interface.
 Follow this procedure if:

 * Your site’s code, files, or SQL archive is greater than 100MB (the direct file upload import size limit).
 * Your site’s code, files, or SQL archive is greater than 500MB (the URL upload import file limit).

-####Requirements & Tools
+## Requirements & Tools

 1. Intermediate to advanced [Git](http://git-scm.com/) command line interface (CLI) knowledge.
 2. Familiarity with using [bash](http://www.gnu.org/software/bash/) and [rsync](http://rsync.samba.org/) or an FTP program that supports [SFTP](http://en.wikipedia.org/wiki/SFTP).
 3. Intermediate to advanced [MySQL CLI](https://mariadb.com/kb/en/mariadb/documentation/clients-and-utilities/mysql-client/mysql-command-line-client/) knowledge.
 4. Access to the code, database, and files of the site being imported.

-###Create A New Pantheon Site
+## Create A New Pantheon Site

 From your pantheon Dashboard, choose **Create a new site**.
 Name your site, select **Start from scratch**, and choose your starting codebase.
 This will probably be WordPress, Drupal 6.x, or Drupal 7.x.
 Once the site is created, switch the site's connection mode from SFTP to Git.